As we’ve been looking at Girdle/Griddle pastries/Scones, maybe we should consider how to use the girdle correctly.

 Girdle cooking is an old fashioned way of making scones, which is well worth preserving.
 Not only is it good fun, especially with kids around or budding young cooks, it just makes sense.
 The method of preparation is the same for any oven-baked scones, but they are cooked on a griddle, hot plate or frying pan on the stove.
-They are also great for cooking on the BBQ or webber.
+They are also great for cooking on the BBQ.

 The girdle is the predecessor of the modern stove top or hot plate.
 The girdle, a flat iron plate with a long looped handle, was hung over an open fire in the kitchen and lowered into position when needed for cooking.
 Scones and cakes were cooked on it.